brannondorsey/rust-incompatible-transitive-dependencies/README.md

 ## Background

-As I've continued learning Rust and the cargo ecosystem, one question has continued to plague me:
+As I've continued learning Rust and the Cargo ecosystem, one question has continued to puzzle me:

-> Can a rust project import multiple SemVer incompatible library crates, or will the dependency resolver reject this scenario and your code will fail to compile?
+> Can a Rust project import multiple SemVer-incompatible library crates, or will the dependency resolver reject this scenario and cause your code to fail to compile?

 ### Transitive dependency conflicts

-This is a scenario which occurs mostly with [transitive dependencies](https://en.wikipedia.org/wiki/Transitive_dependency) in and can be a real headache, especially if you are using unmaintained libraries.
+This is a scenario which occurs mostly with [transitive dependencies](https://en.wikipedia.org/wiki/Transitive_dependency) and sorting them out can be a real headache, especially if you are using unmaintained libraries.
 A transitive dependency is a dependency of one of your dependencies, and you often don't get to control this version.

-> A (your app) > B (your app's dependency) > C (youre dependency's dependency)
+> A (your app) > B (your app's dependency) > C (your dependency's dependency)

-In this scenario, A and C are considered transitive dependencies.
+In this scenario, C is considered a transitive dependency of A.

-### Is rust like `npm` or is it like `pip`?
+### Is Rust like `npm` or is it like `pip`?

-Does the Rust/cargo ecosystem behave more like [`npm` + Node.js in allowing](#nodejs--npm) incompatible transitive dependency versions or is it like [`pip` + Python and does not](#python--pip)?
+Does the `cargo` + Rust ecosystem behave more like [`npm` + Node.js by allowing](#nodejs--npm) incompatible transitive dependency versions, or is it more like [`pip` + Python](#python--pip), which does not?

 Spoiler: It behaves like `npm` and thank god for that. 😇